Lelmose/TP_NGS_2020_Single_Cell/README.md

 # Re-analysis of data from 'Dental cell type atlas reveals stem and differentiated cell types in mouse and human teeth'

+## Introduction

+Human dental tissue can't regenarate and this statement has forced human to use artificial implants.
+However, those implants are not always tolerated by human body and there are numbers of associated pathologies.
+One different approach to this issue is the study of rodent dental epithelium.
+Due to they way of living, rodents' incisive don't stop growing during there life.
+This implicates that a stem cell niche remains active during their whole life.
+Ie toFollowing the framework of the paper from Krikanez et al. we reanalyzed a dataset of single cell RNA seq.

 ## Getting the data
+The data were collected on .
+Then the script was run to download the compressed files.

 ## Evaluation of the quality

+In order to evaluate the quality of the dataset

 ## Purification